shivam1741/networkig-internship/Week 1.md

 | **Used For**  | Communication within a local network (LAN)| Communication across networks (WAN, Internet) |
 | **Visibility** | Seen only inside the local network| Seen across the Internet |

+### ARP (Address Resolution Protocol):
+* ARP (Address Resolution Protocol) is a protocol used to find the MAC address of a device when we already know its IP address.
+* It helps devices in the same local network talk to each other.

 ### IP Addressing(Public and Private IPs)